Boulder-Investment-Technologies/lppls/README.md

 </details>

+## Quantile Regression
+Based on the work in Zhang, Zhang & Sornette 2016, quantile regression for LPPLS uses the L1 norm (sum of absolute differences) instead of the L2 norm and applies the q-dependent loss function during calibration.
+Please refer to the example usage [here](https://github.com/Boulder-Investment-Technologies/lppls/blob/master/notebooks/quantile_regression.ipynb).

 ## Other Search Algorithms
 Shu and Zhu (2019) proposed [CMA-ES](https://en.wikipedia.org/wiki/CMA-ES) for identifying the best estimation of the three non-linear parameters ($t_c$, $m$, $\omega$).
 > The CMA-ES rates among the most successful evolutionary